rackerlabs/support-how-to/content/cloud-files/set-up-cloud-files-and-acls.md

   list of users that can write to the container.
 It allows the PUT, POST, COPY and DELETE HTTP methods for all of the objects in the container.

-You can set these special headers only on containers.
-They apply to all of the objects in the container.
+You set these special headers only on containers.
+The headers apply to all of the objects in a container.

 For example, if you create a user named `RBAC_USER` and have a container named `ACL_Container` in Cloud Files, you can give this user read access to